-If you're looking for Oracle EBS Interview Questions, you are at right place.
+If you're looking for Oracle EBS Interview Questions for Experienced or Freshers, you are at right place.
 There are lot of opportunities from many reputed companies in the world.
 According to research Oracle EBS has a market share of about 8.2%.
-So, You still have opportunity to move ahead in your career in Oracle E-Business Suite 12.1 Applications.
-Mindmajix offers advanced Oracle EBS Interview Questions that helps you in cracking your interview & acquire dream career.
+So, You still have opportunity to move ahead in your career in Oracle EBS Development.
+Mindmajix offers Advanced Oracle EBS Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Oracle EBS Developer.

 Q. What is purpose of applsyspub user in Oracle EBS?